Mandy-cyber/Bullet-Journal/README.md

 # Why *Our* Java Journal
 > _📝Your digital bullet journal of choice... every time_

 Java Journal, brought to you by _the exception handlers_ is the finest in digital bullet journaling.
 Pinterest, meets Tumblr, meets that one cute notebook you bought at a store and have yet to open, in this novel new application.
-With a key eye for maximizing **`aesthetic`**, whilst simultaneously ensuring peek **`productivity`**, this Java Journal is the **only** acceptable option for your day-to-day journaling needs✨.
+With a key eye for maximizing **`aesthetic`**, whilst simultaneously ensuring peek **`productivity`**, this Java Journal is the **only** acceptable option for your day-to-day journaling needs ✨.

 So what are you waiting for?
 Get journalling now, and see how Java Journal was built exactly with **you** in mind!